nathanielshak/advancedprogramming/Lesson8/README.md

 	  # TODO
 	  return result

-Write a different version of your function so that each word appears only once in the returned dictionary.
+Write a different version of your function so that each word appears only once in the dictionary that you return.

 ## 4. Nested lists